tryfabric/memorable-milestones/README.md

 **Benefits:**

-✅ easy one-time setup, with no config needed
+✅ easy one-time setup, with **no config needed**

-✅ automatically keeps milestones up to date
+✅ automatically keeps milestones **up to date**

 ✅ you don't have to come up with your own memorable names

-✅ everyone is on the same schedule, so cross-team collaboration is easy
+✅ the schedule of milestones is **global**, so you can collaborate with external teams easily

-✅ even closes milestones that have no more open issues or PRs, so you don't have to
+✅ even **closes milestones** that have no more open issues or PRs, so you don't have to

 ## Milestones